kievDevOps/Digital-Clock/README.md

 ## The project

-The clock was created with HTML5, CSS3 and JavaScript The main focus of the project is having easy to understand code, good readability and a functional JavaScript digital clock Hours, minutes and seconds are counted on AM and PM format
+The clock was created with HTML5, CSS3 and JavaScript <br />
+The main focus of the project is having easy to understand code, good readability and a functional JavaScript digital clock <br />
+Hours, minutes and seconds are counted on AM and PM format